zkturman/TiltaPong/README.md

 1. Open either PowerShell or a terminal window
 1. ```CD``` to your TiltaPong directory
 1. Enter ```git status``` and review all the files you've made changes to.
-    - If you have unwanted changes, you can undo all changes to a file using this command: ```git checkout HEAD -- my-file.txt```
+    - If you have unwanted changes, you can undo all changes to a file using this command: ```git checkout HEAD -- my-file.extension```
 1. To prepare these changes for saving, enter ```git add .```, which will add all your local changes.
     - If you would like to add only some changes, replace ```.``` with a filename.
-1. To officially save these changes, enter ```git commit -m "YOUR COMMIT MESSAGE THAT DESCRIBES YOUR CHANGES"```
+1. To officially save these changes, enter ```git commit -m "COMMIT MESSAGE THAT DESCRIBES YOUR CHANGES"```
 1. Finally, enter ```git push``` to send those changes to GitHub.
     - If Git says your local repository is not up to date with remote, you must enter ```git pull``` first.
 This command will update your local files with all new changes to the repository.
 If this creates merge conflicts, you will need to fix them and redo these steps.
 See [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts) for help.
+There are other strategies for handling this scenario, but approach with caution.
 1. [Create a Pull Request](#CreatePullRequest)

 ### <a name="ChangesUsingSourceTree"></a> Using SourceTree